schwoere/buildenvironment/README.md

     EXTERNAL_LIBRARIES = '/home/user/path/to/all/external_libraries/'

-Taking similar steps, you can easily extend Ubitrack with additional libraries for your own need.
+Taking similar steps, you can easily extend Ubitrack by additional libraries for your own need.

 ####4.2 Configure the libraries using command line options and library finder

-In this option the library configuration is done by appending parameters to a scons call similar to the previous section.
+In this option, the library configuration is done by appending parameters to a scons call similar to the previous section.
 This method gives you the ability to define your own library-folder structure as you may already have installed some of the libraries in different directories.
-Just like in the previous section, you can write the paramerters into a \<ubitrack\>\config.cache document, alternatively.
+Just like in the previous section, you can write the parameters into a \<ubitrack\>\config.cache document, alternatively.
 For how to get/install the library files, have a look at section 4.1.

 The basic syntax for these parameters looks like this: